No Face (Ghostface Killah and Kanye West song)

-"No Face" is a song by American rapper Ghostface Killah and American rapper Ye.
+"No Face" is a song by American rapper Ghostface Killah and American rapper Kanye West.
 It was included as a track on the former's 2024 album, Set the Tone (Guns & Roses), released on May 10.
 It was later released on May 31, 2024, as the album's second single.

 Background and release

 The track is a collaboration between Ghostface Killah and Kanye West, marking the third time the two have collaborated.
 They previously worked together on the remix of the former's "Back Like That" (2006), as well as on "New God Flow.1", an alternate version of West's "New God Flow" (2012).
 Ghostface Killah also previously teased a 2022 release for Supreme Clientele 2, a sequel to his 2000 album, stating it would be executive produced by West.
 It is unknown if "No Face" was originally set to appear on Supreme Clientele 2.
 Ghostface Killah was also set to release an album on West's Stem Player platform.

 Produced by EZ Elpee and Backpack, "No Face" is the seventh (Note: Sources have listed it as the sixth track, though this was done so excluding non-song skits that appeared on the album.) track on Ghostface's Set the Tone (Guns & Roses), released through Mass Appeal Records on May 10, 2024.
 The song was then released as a single on May 31, 2024.